Calyhre/gatsby-remark-abbr/README.md

 4. You can now enjoy markdown abbreviation syntax 🎉

-## Todo:
+## Todo

-Currently, [some code](src/index.js#L4-L57) is duplicated between [remark-abbr] and this plugin.
+Currently, [some code] is duplicated between [remark-abbr] and this plugin.
 I haven't figured it out yet how to do avoid this.
 Any help will be greatly apreciated 😅

 ## License

 It's a wrapper around [remark-abbr] plugin, which is under MIT license.

+[some code]: src/index.js#L4-L57
 [remark-abbr]: https://github.com/zestedesavoir/zmarkdown/tree/master/packages/remark-abbr